Skip to Main Content

-Millersville Alumni Publications include several titles used for publications sent out to alumni from 1904 through 1959, including the Normal Journal and the College Journal.
+Millersville Alumni Publications include several titles used for publications sent out to alumni from 1904 through 2005, including the Normal Journal and the College Journal.
 Issues were published four times a year with one of the issues being the Millersville course catalog.

 Course catalogs were published from the first year of the Normal School in 1855.
 Catalogs include information on courses of study, faculty and administration, students.
 Lists of alumni (in the early years), information about campus buildings and features, student organizations, and rules for student behavior add to descriptions of courses and programs.

-The Normal Monthly contains tips and lesson plans for teachers, and information about life on campus.
+The Normal Monthly contains tips and lesson plans for teachers and information about life on campus.

 The Millersville Oral History Digital archive continues to grow as new oral histories are collected with members of the university and the Lancaster community.
 This collection includes transcripts and audio of oral history interviews.